stevebroll/stevebroll.github.io/courses.md

 title: Coursework
 ---
 #### Texas A&M University 2016-2020
-Note: 6xx are Graduate Courses, and 489/689 are Special Topics Courses.

 STAT 211 | Principles of Statistics I
 STAT 212 | Principles of Statistics II